What does Wintertuin do?

 Katarina Mitrović (Belgrado, 1991) graduated in Serbian language and literature and Dramaturgy from the University of Belgrado.
 She published two poetry books, and her poetic novel Nemaju sve kuće dvorište (Not All Houses Have a Yard, 2020) was on the shortlist for the Biljana Jovanović Award in 2021.
 Katarina was, as a screenwriter, connected to the short fiction film Onaj koji donosi kišu (One Who Brings Rain) and two Serbian television series.
 Together with Bojan Vuletić, she wrote the script for a series based on a novel by Miodrag Majić.

 Wintertuin is affiliated with network organisation De Nieuwe Oost.

 For the past years, De Nieuwe Oost has developed into a strong network in the arts and culture sector where talented makers can further develop into creators with an independent and sustainable professional practice.
 De Nieuwe Oost represents the two art practices Performing and Publishing and is the house for a new practice that includes different disciplines – theatre and dance (Theater a/d Rijn) in Arnhem, music (BRUT) in Deventer and literature in Nijmegen.

-Wintertuin shares an office with the festivals InScience, Music Meeting and Go Short in the Festivalhuis, in the middle of the city centre of Nijmegen.
+Wintertuin shares an office with the festivals InScience, Music Meeting and Go Short in the Festivalhuis, in the city centre of Nijmegen.
 The joint housing ensures a pooling of knowledge and experience and leads to crossovers between the festivals.
 The Festivalhuis consists of the disciplines music, literature, film and science.